 What we don’t: Distortion and softness.

 Before the release of the 24-70mm f/2.8 GM, our top pick on this list, the 24-70mm f/4 was the only FE lens option at this popular focal length.
 We want to like this lens, but the f/4 version just doesn’t quite do it from an image quality perspective.
 Distortion is heavy, softness is present and particularly in the corners, and the OSS image stabilization is unnecessary (Sony added built-in image stabilization to all its latest camera bodies).
-It’s not a bad lens by any means, and particularly when matched with one of the older Alpha cameras like the original a7.
-But for a newer and higher resolution camera like the Sony a7R II, we prefer spending up for the f/2.8 version or going with one of the faster and sharper zooms above.
+It’s not a bad lens by any means, and particularly when matched with one of the older Alpha cameras.
+It will even save a lot of weight for those longer days carrying the camera bag.
+But for a newer and higher resolution camera like the Sony a7R III, we prefer spending up for the f/2.8 version or going with the more utilitarian 24-105mm f/4 above.

 See the Sony 24-70mm f/4